Upgrade your desk space, improve your seating and bring in some organizational accessories in order to create better work from home functionality.

 Make sure you only open it right next to the shredder, recycling bin or wastebasket, and immediately process each piece you’re keeping: bills in a bills folder (or paid online and then filed), magazines in a magazine folder and appointment reminders marked in your agenda.

 There are entire books and articles on how to efficiently organize the mountain of paper that comes through our lives every day.
 I have a staggered vertical desktop file holders so that I can see all of my subject labels at a glance.

-Another alternative is to make use of the wall space around the desk.
+When you work from home, another alternative is to make use of the wall space around the desk.
 As I mentioned above, I purchased a clipboard to keep a monthly calendar that I then hang on the wall.